Carillion: Clients and projects

-The Lincoln eastern bypass project, originally awarded by Lincolnshire County Council to Carillion, was taken over by Galliford Try, adding £24m in costs and delaying the project's completion by six months to May 2020.
+The Lincoln eastern bypass project, originally awarded by Lincolnshire County Council to Carillion, was taken over by Galliford Try, adding £24M in costs and delaying the project's completion by six months to May 2020.

 The redevelopment of the Vaux Breweries site in Sunderland resumed, after a six-month delay following Carillion's collapse, in July 2018, with Tolent as the main contractor.
 Tameside Council's 'Vision Tameside' project east of Manchester was taken over by Robertson Construction, but rising costs for this and other former Carillion projects meant 18 major investment projects were put on hold, while the council faced rising fees imposed by PwC.
-Tameside also faced a £5m bill to repair problems arising from a £2.7m school refurbishment project carried out by Carillion before it collapsed.
+Tameside also faced a £5M bill to repair problems arising from a £2.7M school refurbishment project carried out by Carillion before it collapsed.

 Smaller projects, including the construction of new school buildings in Oxfordshire, were also disrupted and delayed.
 In July 2018, Oxfordshire County Council was reviewing costs and liabilities related to its properties following the Carillion collapse; it was concerned about 'latent defects' – normally dealt with as part of the contract with the builder, but with many Carillion businesses in liquidation now less straightforward if claims needed to be made.
-In November 2018, the council said that auditing Carillion's shortcomings across 162 of its biggest projects for the council had cost it £1.7m; in the process it had identified missing certificates and fire safety issues on building projects, for which it intended to claim costs (as yet unspecified) from Carillion's liquidators.
+In November 2018, the council said that auditing Carillion's shortcomings across 162 of its biggest projects for the council had cost it £1.7M; in the process it had identified missing certificates and fire safety issues on building projects, for which it intended to claim costs (as yet unspecified) from Carillion's liquidators.
 Exactly how much the council owed to Carillion's liquidators and how much the council intended to claim was unclear in January 2019, although in March 2019, the council was reported to be owing three times what it thought it should pay – a figure that "might run into tens of millions of pounds at least".
+In May 2024, the council said it had spent over £13m on fixing defects in buildings worked on by Carillion, including 24 schools, the Thame fire station, and Didcot's park-and-ride facility.

 On 6 August 2018, the Insolvency Service announced that agreements to transfer the last of 278 former Carillion contracts to new service providers were in place, signalling the end of the trading phase of the liquidation.

-Carillion's collapse also prolonged a £4m dispute relating to faulty glazing on Manchester's Beetham Tower.
+Carillion's collapse also prolonged a £4M dispute relating to faulty glazing on Manchester's Beetham Tower.